-The Benefits of Using Natural Resources in Children’s Play
+The Benefits of Using Natural Resources in Early Childhood

 >>

-The Benefits of Using Natural Resources in Children’s Play
+The Benefits of Using Natural Resources in Early Childhood

 Share

-As early childhood educators, we have a vital role in integrating natural resources into playspaces, providing children with opportunities to explore, create, and engage their senses, as well as nurture their curiosity and foster a deeper understanding of the natural world around them.
+As early childhood educators, we play a vital role in using natural materials in early childhood, providing children with opportunities to explore, create and engage their senses, as well as nurture their curiosity and foster a deeper understanding of the natural world around them.

-• Creativity – Natural materials stimulate creativity and imagination by providing children with open-ended play experiences
+Using natural materials in early childhood stimulates creativity and imagination by providing children with open-ended play experiences

-• Sensory exploration – Children can explore natural materials with all of their senses.
-Children can smell the scent of a flower, feel the rough texture of a pinecone, observe the intricate patterns on a lief, or listen to the sound of pebbles clinking together.
+Children can explore natural materials with all of their senses.
+Children can smell the scent of a flower, feel the rough texture of a pinecone, observe the intricate patterns on a leaf, or listen to the sound of pebbles clinking together.

-• Imagination and problem solving – Natural resources have infinite uses in supporting children’s problem solving, scientific inquiry and numeracy skills.
-For example, when children build structures, they learn to sort and categorise (by size, colour, and texture), problem-solve by (balancing, and stacking), and develop spatial awareness through (arranging, constructing).
+Natural resources have numerous uses in supporting children’s problem solving, scientific enquiry and numeracy skills.
+For example, when children build structures, they learn to sort and categorise by size, colour and texture.
+By stacking and balancing pieces, they solve problems and begin to understand how shapes and spaces fit together.

 Photo: the children at Busy Bees at Williams Landing (VIC) use natural resources to explore numeracy